Learn something new every day

 More Info... by email

-The most important accomplishment diversity training aims to achieve is to make all employees feel welcomed, appreciated, and utilized for their talents.
-It not only educates by pointing out practices or phrases to avoid, but it also emphasizes the positive qualities that diversity contributes to the workplace.
+One of the most important things this sort of training is typically designed to achieve is to make all employees feel welcomed, appreciated, and utilized for their talents.
+It not only educates by pointing out practices or phrases to avoid, but it also emphasizes the positive qualities that diversity brings to the workplace.
 Multiple perspectives, problem-solving ideas, and a variety of life experiences can all strengthen the efficiency and profitability of many different types of businesses.

 What's great fun is to have some corporate lawyer give a diversity training seminar, make a couple of racist or sexist jokes during it and then try to weakly play them off as the types of things to avoid saying.
 Such behavior confuses employees, but it is dandy fun to watch.